shubhamdocode/paymentApp/README.md

                                                  PAYMENT DEMO

-This is a demo project bulti in Java 8 with SpringBoot and JPA Hibernate.
+This is a demo project built in Java 8 with SpringBoot and JPA Hibernate.

 PREREQUISTES REQUIRED: